Media

 Needless to say, this “wedding invitation” idea did not work, but funny, nonetheless.

-Another difference in the generations is often how the younger generation dresses for business compared with the more seasoned businessperson.
-Younger businesspeople are often quite casual, and the seasoned businesspeople usually go from golf course attire to business suits.
+Another difference in the generations is often how the younger generation dresses for business compared with the more “seasoned” businessperson.
+Younger businesspeople are often quite casual, and the “seasoned” businesspeople usually go from golf course attire to business suits.

 For example, when I want to meet a senior-level executive in person, I will send a nice, personalized Hallmark note in an A2 envelope (not #10 envelope) with the outside of the envelope typewritten and the note highly customized to that individual.
 This approach consistently works.

-- Has the evolution of business dress code affected communication today?
+5. Has the evolution of business dress code affected communication today?

 Most definitely it has.
 In short, dress to match the person with whom you will be meeting or to whom you will be making a presentation.
-This point has been lost too many times in recent years and those who don’t follow this rule wonder why the other person does not respond in a desirable manner.
+This point has been lost too many times in recent years and those who do not follow this rule wonder why the other person does not respond in a desirable manner.

 When businesspeople meet, there are MANY nonverbal messages being exchanged.
 One big message is how each person is dressed compared to the other people in attendance.